dandevri/website/posts/guides/user-guide.md

 ### Communication
 * I'm pretty hard to reach.
 I don't always carry my phone and turn off notifications.
+* If you can't reach me it doesn't necessarily mean that I'm busy.
+Just that I don't want to be bothered with your priorities at that moment.
-* Be clear what you need from me for your success
+* Be clear what you need from me.
+Ask me what you need and then we can chat.
 * I don't only tell the problem but also the solution.
 * If I know a topic well I can explain them in a clear matter and answer questions immediately.
 * I can listen well and know when to keep my mouth shut.
 * I need time to think about ideas and suggestions.
 * I avoid discussion and walk away if I feel like it's not going anywhere.
-* I don't respond quickly but I do always respond.
-I never leave a message unanswered.
+* I never leave a message unanswered.
+* I don't respond to messages immediately and don't expect that from you.
+* If something does not need a further answer, don't give me one.
+Messages and mails with 'thanks' or 'ok' are not necessary.
 * I do not necessarily consider requests from others to be urgent.
 I think a lot of things can wait.
 * I’m a good listener and I like to absorb things first before responding.
+* If you need me, let me know what for.
+Don't ask 'can I call you?' or 'can I ask you a question?'.
+Let me know what it's about.
+* If prefer async communication (messages, mail) over sync communication (video call).

 ---